-Solidarity As An Element In Class Formation
+Solidarity as an Element in Class Formation

 Solidarity is one of the pivotal aspects of class formation, particularly for subordinate classes.
-As I will define it, solidarity refers to the willingness of individual members of a class to support the collective struggles of the class.
+I will define solidarity this way:

+Class solidarity refers to the willingness of individual members of a class to support the collective struggles of the class by bearing various kinds of individual costs or sacrifices.

 This includes both active participation -- such as joining a strike -- and what could be termed passive support -- such as not crossing a picket line.
 In both cases, solidarity implies a willingness on the part of individuals to bear certain kinds of individual costs in order to achieve some kind of collectively desirable goal.

 The capacity for workers to struggle for their class interests against capitalists hinges centrally on their ability to maintain solidarity.
-As Claus Offe argues, the central resource of working class organizations engaged in struggle is people: their time, their energy, their ability to labor and withhold labor.
+As Claus Offe argues, the central resource of working class organizations engaged in struggle is people, especially (but not only) their willingness to act: their time, their energy, their ability to labor and withhold labor.
 While financial resources of working class parties and unions may also be important, the fundamental basis of working class power is the ability to mobilize people for collective action, and this depends to a significant degree on solidarity.
 Understanding more systematically exactly what solidarity is and what conditions sustain or undermine it, therefore, is one of the central problems in the study of class formation.